Kernix13/pre-code-formatter/README.md

 1. Paste that code between the comments under the `pre` block in the HTML file so the `li` tags break to a new line.
 Then remove the opening and closing `li` tags.
 1. Finally, cut and paste the remaining code into your `pre` block.

-**NOTE**: I added `data-` attributes to indicate each line number to make it easier to see each new line among all the span tags.
+**NOTE**: I added `data-` attributes to indicate each line number to make it easier to see each new line among all the code tags.

 You will need to <kbd>TAB</kbd> the entire code block to be indented in from your `pre` tag.
 You may also have to use the <kbd>SPACEBAR</kbd> key for nested/indented lines.

 The code in the `pre` tag will look funky but you should not have to touch it after pasting it other than for indentation.
-I have noticed some exceptions though, so you may need to adjust some of the `span` tags, but I've only seen that with long lines.
+I have noticed some exceptions though, so you may need to adjust some of the `code` tags, but I've only seen that with long lines.

 ### SUMMARY OF MANUAL STEPS ON YOUR PART